pBxr/TagTool_WiZArd/README.md

 - setting hyperlink references to external bibliographical resources by a value list (list of references/bibliography)
 - setting tags for figure references
 - and so on
+Beginning with version 1.1.0 the application allows to export not only `.html` but also `.xml` files although it needs to be stressed that the `.xml` version is a non-valid intermediate product that will need minor manual finishing.

 Although the use case and the implemented features for annotations and semi-automatic formatting seems to be very specific for one journal, the application can be customized for other purposes since the design allows to alterate element tags or add functions for new kind of value lists and so on.

 ## Mode of operation